Explainability of deep vision-based autonomous driving systems: Review and challenges: Explaining a deep driving model

-Recently, a lot of attention has been put on \textit{counterfactual analysis}, a field from the causal inference literature \citep{pearl_causality,xai_causal}.
-A counterfactual analysis aims at finding features $X$ within the input $x$ that \emph{caused} the decision $y=f(x)$ to be taken, by imagining a new input instance $x'$ where $X$ is changed and a different outcome $y'$ is observed.
-The new imaginary scenario $x'$ is called a \emph{counterfactual example} and the different output $y'$ is a contrastive class.
-The new counterfactual example, and the change in $X$ between $x$ and $x'$, constitute \emph{counterfactual explanations}.
-In other words, a counterfactual example is a modified version of the input, in a minimal way, that changes the prediction of the model to the predefined output $y'$.
-For instance, in an autonomous driving context, it corresponds to questions like ``What should be different in this scene, such that the car would have stopped instead of moving forward?''
-Several requirements should be imposed to find counterfactual examples.
-First, the prediction $f(x')$ of the counterfactual example must be close to the desired contrastive class $y'$.
-Second, the counterfactual change must be \emph{minimal}, \ie the new counterfactual example $x'$ must be as similar as possible to $x$, either by making sparse changes or in the sense of some distance.
-Third, the counterfactual change \emph{relevant}, \ie new counterfactual instances must be likely in the underlying input data distribution.
-The simplest strategy to find counterfactual examples is the naive trial-and-error strategy, which finds counterfactual instances by randomly changing input features.
-More advanced protocols have been proposed, for example \citet{counterfactual_explanation_without_opening} propose to minimize both the distance between the model prediction $f(x')$ for the counterfactual $x'$ and the contrastive output $y'$ and the distance between $x$ and $x'$.
 Traditionally, counterfactual explanations have been developed for classification tasks, with a low-dimensional semantic input space, such as the credit application prediction task \citep{counterfactual_explanation_without_opening}.
 It is worth mentioning that there also exist \emph{model-based} counterfactual explanations which aim at answering questions like ``What decision would have been taken if this model component was not part of the model or designed differently?'' \citep{explaining_deep_causal_inference,causal_learning_autoencoded_activations}.
 To tackle this task, the general idea is to model the deep network as a Functional Causal Model (FCM) on which the causal effect of a model component can be computed with causal reasoning on the FCM \citep{pearl_causality}.
 For example, this has been employed to gain an understanding of the latent space learned in a variational autoencoder (VAE) or a generative adversarial network (GAN) \citep{counterfactuals_generative_models}, or in RL to explain agent's behavior with counterfactual examples by modeling them with an SCM \citep{rl_causal_lens}.
 Counterfactual explanations have the advantage that they do not require access to the dataset nor the model to be computed.
 This aspect is important for automotive stakeholders who own datasets and industrial property of their model and who may lose a competitive advantage by being forced to disclose them.
-Besides, counterfactual explanations are GDPR compliant \citep{counterfactual_explanation_without_opening}.
+Moreover, counterfactual explanations are GDPR compliant \citep{counterfactual_explanation_without_opening}.
 A potential limit of counterfactual explanations is that they are not unique: distinct explanations can explain equally well the same situation while contradicting each other.